 Question: how responsible am I for their behavior (and conformity to rules/norms) outside of class?
 I keep finding myself in these awkward situations where another teacher or administrator wants me to punish or reprimand a kid for something I didn't witness and didn't affect the class environment.
 A good deal of times, the kid just made an adult uncomfortable for good reason.
 For example, one of the auxiliary teachers uses way too many words that are beyond their comprehension ability.
 They sit for 20 minutes listening to directions that could have been given in 3 (again, no hyperbole.
 We timed it).
 When this happens the kids start getting antsy and fidgety, then the teacher gets mad.
 I'm then brought in to discipline them for something that feels more like the fault of the educator than the child.

 I asked one of my students, the one that has the worst reputation, to be one of our graduation speakers.
-He has shown great improvement after realizing that he is actually able to act on and shape his world.
+He had improved incredibly after realizing that he is actually able to act on and shape his world through some successes and experiences in class.
 He wrote the most amazing speech about how he has always been "the bad kid," but doesn't always want to be in trouble.
-He wrote about how he had grown up without a dad and the difficulties of that.
+He wrote about the difficulties he faced growing up without a dad.
 I cried after I read it.